 This AOP describes the sequence of events leading from deiodinase inhibition to increased mortality via reduced anterior swim bladder inflation.
-Thyroid hormones (THs) are critical during development and disruption of the TH system can interfere with normal development.
+Disruption of the thyroid hormone system is increasingly being recognized as an important toxicity pathway that can cause many adverse outcomes, including disruption of developmental processes.
 Three types of iodothyronine deiodinases (DIO1-3) have been described in vertebrates that activate or inactivate THs and are therefore important mediators of TH action.
-While type II deiodinase (DIO2) has thyroxine (T4) as a preferred substrate and is mostly important for converting T4 to the more biologically active triiodothyronine (T3), type I deiodinase is capable of both converting T4 into T3 and converting rT3 to the inactive thyroid hormone 3,3' T2.
-Inhibition of DIO1 thus reduces T3 levels.

-However, partly because rT3, rather than T4, is the preferred substrate for DIO1, DIO1 inhibition is probably less important in causing reduced T3 levels when compared to DIO2 inhibition.
-Swim bladder inflation is known to be under TH control (Brown et al.,1988; Liu and Chan, 2002).
+Type II deiodinase (DIO2) has thyroxine (T4) as a preferred substrate and is mostly important for converting T4 to the more biologically active triiodothyronine (T3).
+Inhibition of DIO2 therefore reduces T3 levels.
+Thyroid hormones are critical in regulating developmental processes and thyroid hormone disruption can interfere with normal development.
+Swim bladder inflation is known to be under TH control (Brown et al., 1988; Liu and Chan, 2002).
 Many fish species have a swim bladder which is a gas-filled organ that typically consists of two chambers (Robertson et al., 2007).
-The posterior chamber inflates during early development in the embryonic phase, while the anterior chamber inflates during buoyancy, and the anterior chamber has an additional role in hearing (Robertson et al., 2017).
-This AOP describes how inhibition of DIO1 reduces levels of T3, thereby prohibiting proper inflation of the anterior chamber.
+The posterior chamber inflates during early development in the embryonic phase, while the anterior chamber inflates during late development in the larval phase.
+Both the posterior and the anterior chamber have an important role in regulating buoyancy, and the anterior chamber has an additional role in hearing (Robertson et al., 2017).
+This AOP describes how inhibition of DIO2 reduces levels of T3, thereby prohibiting proper inflation of the anterior chamber.
 Due to its role in regulating buoyancy, this results in reduced swimming performance.
-Since reduced swimming performance resuls in a decreased ability to forage and avoid predators, this reduces chances of survival.
-The final adverse outcome is a decrease of the population level, the more specific and informative adverse outcome at the organismal level, increased mortality, is used in the AOP title.
-Support for this AOP is mainly based on chemical exposures in zebrafish and fathead minnows (Cavallin et al., 2017; Stinckens et al., 2017; Stinckens et al., 2020).
+Since reduced swimming performance results in a decreased ability to forage and avoid predators, this reduces chances of survival.
+The final adverse outcome is a decrease of the population growth rate.
+Since many AOPs eventually lead to this more general adverse outcome at the population level, the more specific and informative adverse outcome at the organismal level, increased mortality, is used in the AOP title.
+Support for this AOP is mainly based on chemical exposures in zebrafish and fathead minnows (Cavallin et al., 2017; Godfrey et al., 2017; Stinckens et al., 2020).